Skip to content

 Step 3:

-If you unhappy with the response you received, make a complaint to the South Australian Health and Community Services Complaints Commissioner (HCSCC).
+If you are unhappy with the response you received, make a complaint to the South Australian Health and Community Services Complaints Commissioner (HCSCC).

 Make your complaint in writing electronically or in hard copy and explain: